yangshutingg/dse4231/README.md

-# DSE4231 Topics in Data Science and the Digital Economy: Mediation in Machine Learning - An Extension of Inverse Probability Weighting
+# DSE4231: Mediation in Machine Learning - An Extension of Inverse Probability Weighting

 ## Project Overview